pasupulaphani/node-redis-connection-pool/README.md

 ### Contributors

-These amazing people have contributed to/reviewed this project :
+These amazing people have contributed to/reviewed this project:

 *   [Oliver Brooks](https://github.com/oliverbrooks)